Sannazak/DIT356-Distributed-Systems-Main/README.md

   - Diverse Scrum artifacts; e.g. product backlog, sprint backlog
   - Diverse sprint rituals; e.g. sprint planning, sprint review and sprint retrospective
 - [A kanban board in Trello](https://trello.com/b/mpXIOkcb/dit-356-2022-team-10)  has been used to facilitate the team's work with visual presentation of tasks
+- Each sprint started with a sprint planning where the team has decided the tasks, broken down large tasks and assigned tasks to members based on time estimation which was made considering each member's capability and availability.
+- Each sprint ended with a sprint retrospective and a sprint review.
+  - In the sprint retrospectives, the team has reflected how the agile practices had been used during the sprints as well as has discussed how the project, from the agile perspective, can be improved.
+The result of the sprint retrospectives are documented in each retrospective document and handed in on Canvas.
+  - In each sprint, two sprint review sessions have been conducted.
+First sprint review sessions have been made at the team level, where the team discussed the performance during the sprints; this is what has been written in retrospective report submissions.
+For the second sprint reviews, the teaching assistance assigned to the team has also participated to provide constructive feedback.
+The result of the second sprint review sessions are reflected in the upcoming sprint's backlog creation and potential changes in the project scope.

 ## Important project management decisions (regarding schedule and scope)